nihal111/nihal111.github.io/_posts/2026-04-10-i-built-my-own-wispr-flow-in-an-evening.markdown

 This wasn’t a weekend novelty project.

-It was operational insurance for a workflow that has become central to how I think and ship.
+It was operational insurance for a workflow that has become central to how I think and build.

 And it reinforces a bigger point from the last post: